miniufo/xinvert/paper/paper.md

 \end{aligned} \tag{5}
 $$

-So we implement four basic solvers to take into account the above four Eqs. \eqref{eq:2}-\eqref{eq:5} cases.
+So we implement four basic solvers to take into account the above equations \eqref{eq:2} to \eqref{eq:5}.
 Most of the problems fit one of these four types of solver.
-However, it is **NOT** clear which form, the general form Eq. \eqref{eq:2} or the standard form Eq. \eqref{eq:3}, is preferred for the inversion if a problem can be cast into either one.
+However, it is not clear which form, the general form Eq. \eqref{eq:2} or the standard form Eq. \eqref{eq:3}, is preferred for the inversion if a problem can be cast into either one.

 # Summary